Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/sustainability-and-esg.md

 - **Tech Education:** Provide technology education to 10,000+ individuals from underrepresented groups by 2030
 - **Workplace Excellence:** Achieve recognition as a top employer in Hungary by 2026
 - **Community Impact:** Demonstrate measurable positive impact in communities where we operate
-- **Ethical Technology:** Establish SkyMirror as a leader in ethical technology development
+- **Ethical Technology:** Establish Skymirror as a leader in ethical technology development

 ## Governance Framework